The Simpsons Skateboarding

 The Simpsons Skateboarding is a sports video game based on the animated sitcom The Simpsons.
-It was released for the PlayStation 2 in North America on 12 November 2002 and Europe on 6 December 2002.
-The game was developed by Mass Media and The Code Monkeys and published by Fox Interactive and Electronic Arts.
+It was released for the PlayStation 2 in North America on November 12, 2002, and Europe on December 6, 2002.
+The game was developed by Mass Media and The Code Monkeys and published by Electronic Arts and Fox Interactive.
 The story and dialogue were written by writers from The Simpsons, with all character voices supplied by the cast.
 The game received generally negative reviews from critics.

 Gameplay

 Springfield has been converted into a skate park for the Annual Skate Tour, full of skate-able objects and landmarks from the television series.
 Players are able to choose one of the nine characters available and complete for the grand prize.
 All of the characters' voices were recorded by the actual voice actors from The Simpsons.
 Each character has over forty unique moves.
 Players can test their skills in either a two-player head-to-head skate off, or in one of the fast and furious modes: Freeskate, Skate Fest, Trick Contest, and a game of skateboard H-O-R-S-E, unlocking additional characters, locations, and skateboards.
 Players can also choose to learn all the skateboard moves and tricks before they begin the actual game in the Skillz School mode.